Longford Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Longford lease extension today:
+Main reasons to commence your Longford lease extension

 A Longford leasehold property depreciates with the years remaining on the lease.

-Leasehold properties in Longford with over 100 years outstanding on the lease are often regarded as a ‘virtual freehold’.
+Leasehold properties in Longford with more than 100 years outstanding on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and estate charges warrant it.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender Requirement